StSav012/pycatsearch/README.md

 ## File Format

-The JSON file contains an array of substances called `catalog`.
+The JSON file contains a dictionary of substances called `catalog`.
+The keys of the dictionary are the species tags.
 Each substance is described like the following:

 ```json